CPAN-Security/security.metacpan.org/docs/cna-faq.md

 #### How is CPANSec related to P5P?

-The [Perl 5 Porters](https://lists.perl.org/list/perl5-porters.html) (P5P) is a mailing list of people in the Perl community who take an interest in mainting and growing the Perl language.
+The [Perl 5 Porters](https://lists.perl.org/list/perl5-porters.html) (P5P) is a mailing list of people in the Perl community who take an interest in maintaining and growing the Perl language.

 While some of the people who maintain the Perl language are members of CPANSec, they are two entirely different groups.

 #### CPANSec is a CNA.
 What is a CNA?

-A CNA is a CVE Numbering Authority that is authorised by the CVE Program to assign CVE IDs to security vulnerabilities and publish them within their areas.
+A CNA is a CVE Numbering Authority that is authorised by the CVE Program to assign CVE IDs to security vulnerabilities and publish them within their scope.

 A team of CPANSec members operates the [CNA for the CPAN and Perl ecosystems](https://security.metacpan.org/2025/02/25/cpansec-is-cna-for-perl-and-cpan).